fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_data_sources_and_systems/02_streamprocessing.rst

 Stream Processing
 =================

-Because of the live nature of data streams, mining knowledge and handling such data sources require special types of processing tasks.
-Stream processing operations process new instances as they are available at every step.Along with a number of external and internal stream resources, MLPro's stream module provides multiple processing functionalities like sliding window, rearranger, etc. specialized for streaming data.
+Because of the live nature of data streams, handling such data sources and mining knowledge require special types of processing tasks.
+Stream processing operations process new instances as they are available at every step.
+Along with a number of external and internal stream resources, MLPro's stream module provides multiple processing functionalities like sliding window, rearranger, etc. specialized for streaming data.